 The Volunteer Center is grateful to the Affinity Group for their leadership in creating unique fundraisers year-after-year.
 This year, they've launched Kids For Kids, a wonderful opportunity for individuals, corporations and organizations to join the Affinity Group in supporting Operation Teddy Bear.
 Inspired by the goats used to clear brush on the hillsides of the Palos Verdes Peninsula and other areas in the South Bay, Kids For Kids sponsors will receive a special gift from the Affinity Group: a resin statue of a baby goat - otherwise known as a "kid!"

 One of these charming statues with adorable faces, realistic eyes and playful poses (pictured) will be hand painted with a unique design by a local artist, unless you prefer to keep the natural look of your "kid."
-Your Kids For Kids sponsorship will be acknowledged on a special website, and if you plan to display your statue at a public location, your "kid" will be featured on the website's interactive map.
-Click here for complete details about this sponsorship program!
+Your Kids For Kids sponsorship will be acknowledged on a special website,

 We are so grateful for the support we continue to receive from the local community for our Food For Kids program!